pravj/captron/README.md

 #### Custom Schedule
 Schedule is the interface that wraps the basic `Next` method: `Next(p time.Duration) time.Time`

-In `gron`, the interface value `Schedule` has the following concrete types:
+In `captron`, the interface value `Schedule` has the following concrete types:

 - **periodicSchedule**. adds time instant t to underlying period p.
 - **atSchedule**. reoccurs every period p, at time components(hh:mm).